eam-hub/Host-Application-with-Kubernetes-and-AWS-EKS/README.md

 ## 11. Docker Image Build & Deployment

-A Docker image was created for the application.
+A Docker image was created from the dockerfile.

 ### Build Image: